• Skip to primary navigation

 Annual Fee: $69

-Current Welcome Bonus: Earn the Southwest Companion Pass until 2/28/22 plus 30k Southwest points when you spend $5,000 in the first 3 months of being a cardholder.
-The Southwest Companion Pass lets you bring a companion every time you fly, paying just the tax on the ticket!
+Current Welcome Bonus: Earn a Southwest Companion Pass through 2/28/25 + 30,000 Southwest points when you spend $4,000 in the first 3 months of being a cardholder.

 Favorite Card Features: